ceph/ceph/doc/radosgw/rgw-cache.rst

 All nginx conf files are under: https://github.com/ceph/ceph/tree/master/examples/rgw-cache

 nginx.conf should go to /etc/nginx/nginx.conf

 nginx-lua-file.lua should go to /etc/nginx/nginx-lua-file.lua

 nginx-default.conf should go to /etc/nginx/conf.d/nginx-default.conf

+The parameters that are most likely to require adjustment according to the environment are located in the file nginx-default.conf

+Modify the example values of *proxy_cache_path* and *max_size* at:

+`proxy_cache_path /data/cache levels=2:2:2 keys_zone=mycache:999m max_size=20G inactive=1d use_temp_path=off;`

+And modify the example *server* values to point to the RGWs URIs:

+`server rgw1:8000 max_fails=2 fail_timeout=5s;`

+`server rgw2:8000 max_fails=2 fail_timeout=5s;`

+`server rgw3:8000 max_fails=2 fail_timeout=5s;`

+It is important to substitute the access key and secret key located in the nginx.conf with those belong to the user with the amz-cache caps

 It is possible to use nginx slicing which is a better method for streaming purposes.